...

 Capsaicin

 Just as pineapples contain bromelain, peppers contain capsaicin.
-Capsaicin is the ingredient responsible for making hot peppers hot and the ingredient that is beneficial in reducing pain caused by inflammation and also nerve and muscular pain.
+Capsaicin is the ingredient responsible for making hot peppers hot and is beneficial in reducing pain caused by inflammation and nerve and muscular pain.
 Eating lots of chili peppers is unnecessary to help alleviate pain; you can take supplements or even use capsaicin creams instead.

 Garlic

-Garlic is a fantastic food with anti-inflammatory properties, thanks to its allicin ingredient.
+Thanks to its allicin ingredient, garlic is a fantastic food with anti-inflammatory properties.
 A potent anti-inflammatory compound, allicin is known to strengthen the immune system while fighting off disease-causing viruses and bacteria.
 Plus, long-term use of garlic supplements helps reduce and lower the risk of developing chronic inflammation.

 Zinc

 Many foods contain zinc, including meat, poultry, nuts, seeds, and eggs.
-Zinc is also a common ingredient often found in various multivitamin supplements, and for a good reason.
-Zinc is well-known for its anti-inflammatory properties that can help boost the immune system and decrease the rate of infections.
+Zinc is also a common ingredient in various multivitamin supplements, and for good reason.
+It is well-known for its anti-inflammatory properties, which can help boost the immune system and decrease the rate of infections.

 Zinc is also effective in reducing oxidative stress, or the premature aging of our cells, which often leads to inflammation and increases the risk of various illnesses.

-A direct link between zinc and inflammation has been found, whereby many people with arthritis have also been found to have a zinc deficiency.
+A direct link between zinc and inflammation has been found, and many people with arthritis also have a zinc deficiency.

 Suffering from inflammation is not a comfortable experience.
 Acute inflammation can lead to discomfort, while chronic inflammation can have long-term side effects on the body and affect a person’s mental health.
 Excess pain can cause symptoms of depression, as life can feel like it’s not worth living.
 Therefore, anti-inflammatory supplements may be helpful for many reasons!